Why Should I Change the Way I Speak?

 Speaking too fast can make you seem unsteady and affect credibility and overall presence.
 Monotones bore people.
 Trailing off frustrates people.
 Mumbling also hurts your image as a strong, confident, credible speaker.

-Using upspeak or glottal fry make you sound adolescent, and do nothing for your image as a professional.
+Using upspeak or glottal fry makes you sound adolescent, and does nothing for your image as a professional.
 Voices that sound "stuck in the throat" do not lend the kind of expression necessary to close the deal.

 If you have an accent that makes it difficult for people to understand you at times, or robs you of your confidence, why not challenge yourself to change?

-All of these communication issues can be changed and modified.
+All of these communication issues can be addressed and modified.
 Habits are hard to change by yourself; especially ones that you aren't completely aware of or those that are deeply connected to your identity.
 Working with a professional can help you change old habits into ones that will enhance your presence, credibility and influence.
+AND greatly improve your state of mind and well-being!

-An afternoon tweak of a fancy facial might make you feel and look good for a while, but changing the way you speak and liking the way you sound will have much deeper and longer-lasting results.
+An afternoon tweak of a fancy facial might make you feel and look good for a while, but changing the way you speak and liking the way you sound goes beyond skin-deep, and will have longer-lasting and more meaningful results.

 < BACK TO BLOGS